-The development of a neural-network-based classifier for classifying three distinct scenes (urban, park, and water) from several polarized SAR images of the San Francisco Bay area is discussed.
-The principal components (PC) scheme or Karhunen-Loeve transform is used to extract the salient features of the input data, and to reduce the dimensionality of the feature space prior to the application to the neural networks.
-Using the PC scheme along with the polarized images used in the present study led to substantial improvements in the classification rates when compared with previous studies.
-When a combined polarization architecture was used, the classification rate for water, urban, and park areas improved to 100%, 98.7%, and 96.1%, respectively.
+The development of a neural network-based classifier for classifying three distinct scenes (urban, park and water) from several polarized SAR images of San Francisco Bay area is discussed.
+The principal component (PC) scheme or Karhunen-Loeve (KL) transform is used to extract the salient features of the input data, and to reduce the dimensionality of the feature space prior to the application to the neural networks.
+Employing PC scheme along with polarized images used in this study, led to substantial improvements in the classification rates when compared with previous studies.
+When a combined polarization architecture is used the classification rate for water, urban and park areas improved to 100%, 98.7%, and 96.1%, respectively.

-S. Ghaloum et al., "Terrain Classification in SAR Images Using Principal Components Analysis and Neural Networks," IEEE Transactions on Geoscience and Remote Sensing, Institute of Electrical and Electronics Engineers (IEEE), Jan 1993.
+M. R. Azimi-Sadjadi et al., "Terrain Classification in SAR Images using Principal Components Analysis and Neural Networks," IEEE Transactions on Geoscience and Remote Sensing, vol. 31, no. 2, pp. 511-515, Institute of Electrical and Electronics Engineers (IEEE), Mar 1993.

 Electrical and Computer Engineering